Toledo Museum of Art & Glass Pavilion

 Schedel Arboretum & Gardens

-The Schedel Arboretum was home to Joseph and Marie Schedel for more than 50 years before opening to the public in 1991.
+The Schedel Arboretum was home to Joseph and Marie Schedel for more than 50 years before the estate and its gardens was opened to the public in 1991.

 Regular hours May-October, Tuesday-Saturday 10 a.m.-4 p.m., Sunday 12-4 p.m.
 Closed Mondays.